 Tips for Tracking Red Tide

-Update: For a quick list of helpful links to red tide status and beach conditions, you can scroll to the end!
+For a quick list of helpful links to current red tide status & beach conditions, scroll to the end!

-The 2018 – 2019 Red Tide bloom has stacked up to be one of the worst blooms on record.
-It is devastating for local communities and tough on coastal economies.
-It is heart-breaking to observe the impact on marine life, shellfish aquaculture and working waterfronts.
+The 2018 – 2019 Red Tide bloom stacked up to be one of the worst blooms on record.
+Extended red tides are devastating for local communities and tough on coastal economies.
+It is heart-breaking to observe the impact on marine life and working waterfronts.
 But it is important to remember that severe red tide blooms have happened before, and although it takes some time, the marine ecosystem typically recovers.
-It is a helpless feeling to watch something like this take place, but it helps to stay informed and know that there are multiple agencies and a lot of very smart people focused on red tide research, future prediction and potential solutions.
+It can be a helpless feeling to watch something like this take place, but it helps to stay informed and know that there are multiple agencies and a lot of very smart people focused on red tide research, future prediction and potential solutions.

-We get a lot of questions about red tide in southwest Florida…especially during blooms like this one.
-A Google search can be overwhelming and many people don’t know where to start or how to interpret the results.
-While this is not a comprehensive overview of all red tide research, here are a few of the most informative websites around.
+We get a lot of questions about red tide in southwest Florida…especially during bloom periods.
+A Google search can be overwhelming and many don’t know where to start or how to interpret the results.
+While this post is not intended to be a comprehensive overview of all red tide research, here are a few of the most informative websites.
 Bookmark them for easy access to status and forecasting of red tide events.

 The Florida Fish and Wildlife Conservation Commission Fish and Wildlife Research Institute has an entire team of scientists dedicated to harmful algal bloom research.
 In addition, they have a volunteer program that helps provide greater sampling coverage throughout the year.
 FWC provides regular updates on current red tide status for the state of Florida: myfwc.com/redtidestatus.